telerik/reporting-docs/knowledge-base/deploying-trdx-(xml-report-definition)-that-uses-external-assembly.md

 > <br>
 > If the external assembly depends on other assemblies, all related assemblies have to be placed into the folder from where the application is executed.

-## Reports using external assemblies with custom CLR objects
+## Solution with custom CLR objects

 Without extending the application to load the external assembly, CLR objects used as data sources will not be loaded.
 To avoid the issue you can:
 - Add a reference to the external DLL in the project.
 If the reporting data source components refer to the CLR object by ​its <a href="https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname%28v=vs.110%29.aspx" target="_blank">assembly qualified name</a>, the reporting engine will be able to use <a href="https://msdn.microsoft.com/en-us/library/f7ykdhsy%28v=vs.110%29.aspx" target="_blank">Reflection</a> and use the types since the assembly is already referenced and loaded in the application.
 - Extend the application to load the assembly via Telerik.Reporting section as illustrated above for [Reports using external assemblies with User-defined functions](/knowledge-base/deploying-trdx-\(xml-report-definition\)-that-uses-external-assembly#reports-using-external-assemblies-with-user-defined-functions).
-With this approach you will have to manually copy the DLL in the application's execution folder, and thus you can skip adding a reference in the project.
+With this approach, you will have to manually copy the DLL in the application's execution folder, and thus you can skip adding a reference in the project.
 The configuration will let know the reporting engine that it has to load the assembly.

 > **Important**
 > <br>